deil/workflowrunr-poc/README.md

 - ✅ Workflows persist across application restarts
 - ✅ Precise error tracking and debugging
 - ✅ Resumable workflows with state preservation
-- ✅ Observable execution of long-running processes
 - ✅ Seamless integration with external tools
+- ✅ Workflow lifecycle management with status tracking
+- ✅ Enhanced parameter handling and state preservation

 ## Current Status
 This is a **proof-of-concept** demonstrating the core workflow execution and serialization capabilities.
 The Spring Boot components are boilerplate for demonstration purposes.